OpenUpSA/opengazettes/_gazettes/ZA-FS/index.md

 jurisdiction: ZA-FS
 jurisdiction_name: Free State
 provincial: true
-notice: The Free State <a href="#" target="_blank">charges R11.70 for access</a> to Free State Provincial Gazettes.
+notice: The Free State charges R11.70 for access to Free State Provincial Gazettes.
 We are working to find a way to provide access for free.
 If you can help, please email us at <a href="mailto:gazettes@code4sa.org">gazettes@code4sa.org</a> <br><br> If you think access to gazettes should be free for everyone, please email the Free State Premier at <a href="mailto:governmentgazette@fspremier.gov.za">governmentgazette@fspremier.gov.za</a>
 ---